Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 7 - Elastic Block Store (EBS).md

 ## Key terminology

 [Elastic Block Store (EBS): A part of Amazon EC2.
-It enables the user of creating virtual storage devices, called Volumes, that can be formatted, configured and mounted such as any storage device.
+It enables the user to create virtual storage devices, called Volumes, that can be formatted, configured and mounted such as any storage device.
 AWS recommends using EBS for data that needs to be quickly accessible and requires long-term persistence.
 An EBS volume created in one AZ has to be attached to an EC2 instance in the same AZ.

 SSD: Solid-State Drive, is a storage device that uses flash-based memory to store the data, making it faster in storing the data than the traditional HDD.